sfaist/docs/handbook/pricing.md

 showTitle: true
 ---

 Our pricing is simple and transparent, based on the number of SKUs in your catalog on average each month.
-We offer a generous free tier to help you get started.
+We do not charge for queries or affiliate purchases and offer a generous free tier to help you get started.

 ## Why do we price based on usage?